Tag: Letters

 We Lost a Lot of Good Men

-Melvin Behnen reflects on the time he found his buddy from his hometown was stationed near him.
-He elaborates on the time he was able to meet with Elmer Sand.
-He shares that his mother informed him through another letter that Elmer was killed a few days after their meeting.
+Melvin Behnen reflects on the time he found his buddy from his hometown stationed near him.
+He elaborates on the time he met with Elmer Sand.
+Sadly, he shares how his mother informed him through a letter that Elmer was killed a few days after their meeting.

 Merlyn Jeche